UBIFS FAQ and HOWTO

 Note, this section provides information about other dependencies in the mtd-utils tree.

-How to change a file atomically?
+How do I change a file atomically?

 Changing a file atomically means changing its contents in a way that unclean reboots could not lead to any corruption or inconsistency in the file.
 The only reliable way to do this in UBIFS (and in most of other file-systems, e.g. JFFS2 or ext3) is the following: